 See ISO 13485, para.
 5.1, para.
 5.5.1

-The Quality Management Officer (QMO) is responsible to:
+The Quality Management Officer (QMO) is responsible for:

-- ensure that processes needed for the company’s quality management system are documented
+- ensuring that processes needed for the company’s quality management system are documented

-- report to top management on the effectiveness of the quality management system and any need for improvement
+- reporting to top management on the effectiveness of the quality management system and any need for improvement

-- ensure the promotion of awareness of applicable regulatory requirements and QMS requirements throughout the organization.
+- ensuring the promotion of awareness of applicable regulatory requirements and QMS requirements throughout the organization.

 See ISO 13485, para.
 5.1, para.
 5.5.2